Chyna Doll (album): Critical reception

 Upon initial release, Chyna Doll received mixed to positive reviews.
 AllMusic's journalist Jose F. Promis rating the album 2.5 stars.
 He cites, "...for the most part, this album is full of unappealing, pornographic raps, lame beats, and pathetic gangster posturing.
 The sophomore slump is evident here...".
 Amazon journalist Oliver Wang states, "Chyna Doll just sounds like any number of New York-based rap albums, especially with its commercial formula of shuffling high hats, catchy hooks, and recycled funk loops.
 In the end, Brown's self-exploitive (sexually and racially) cover art is likely to offer more provocative statements than the album itself."
+Entertainment Weekly's Matt Diehl described the album as "beguiling fantasy life of limos and champagne", commending some of the lyrical content that "hints at how painful maintaining the fantasy can be".

+In a review for Rolling Stone, Kathryn Farr praised a "strong cast of featured guests and an impeccable collection of begging-for-airplay beats", along with Foxy Brown's vocal performance, criticizing her for "[going] overboard disrespecting her fellow females".
+Akiba Solomon of The Source called Chyna Doll "a roadmap through the mind of a Black girl whose self-esteem seems to lie largely in money".
+She complimented introspective tracks such as "My Life", but was dissatisfied with the rest of the album.
+"Chyna Doll certainly rocks the body.
+But it also insults the mind and taxes the soul," concluded the journalist.
+Soren Baker, in a negative review for Los Angeles Times, described the lyrical content of the album as "whiny and uninspired raps".
+The critic believed that on this album Foxy Brown sounds "remarkably similar" to Lil Kim, while her "hedonistic content pales in comparison to that of such female rappers as MC Lyte and Lauryn Hill".
+He also panned the production on the album, which he believed "lack[s] the flair, power and distinctiveness of her earlier work".

 Commercial performance

-The album was released on January 26, 1999, and debuted on the Billboard 200 charts at No. 1, making it the second time Foxy Brown conquered the chart's top position.
-On March 24, 1999, Chyna Doll was certified platinum for shipments of over 1 million copies in the U.S.
+Chyna Doll was released on January 26, 1999, and debuted on the Billboard 200 charts at No. 1, making it the second time Foxy Brown conquered the chart's top position.
+On March 24, 1999, the album was certified platinum for shipments of over 1 million copies in the U.S.

-Foxy Brown took the world by storm once again, this time she managed to peak in the Top 50 of every country with her sophomore album.
-Chyna Doll charted for 20 Weeks in the United States, 15 Weeks in Canada, 9 Weeks in Germany, 7 Weeks in Switzerland, 5 Weeks in The Netherlands, 4 Weeks in the United Kingdom, and 3 Weeks in France.